Dagmawi-Beyene/Dagmawi-Beyene/README.md

 - 👋 Hi, I’m Dagmawi Beyene
 - 👀 I’m interested in Web applications, Software Engineering, Data Science, Finance and AI
-- 🌱 I’m currently learning Software Engineering at Haaga-Helia UAS.
+- 🌱 I’m currently a BITE student at Haaga-Helia UAS.

 <!---
 Dagmawi-Beyene/Dagmawi-Beyene is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.